 —Greg Macgregor, Professor emeritus, California State University, East Bay, author of Deus Ex Machina, and Lewis and Clark Revisited: A Photographer's Trail.

-Philip Ringler is an internationally exhibiting artist and arts educator with a background in fine art, photojournalism, commercial photography, and curatorial work.
+Philip Ringler is an internationally exhibiting artist and arts educator with a background in conceptual photography, photojournalism, commercial photography, and curatorial work.
 With a Master of Fine Arts in Photography from John F. Kennedy University’s Arts and Consciousness Program and a Bachelor of Fine Arts in Photography from California State University, East Bay, he brings both academic depth and professional expertise to his teaching and art practice.

 Philip’s current work in fine art photography explores conceptual themes of simulation, artifice, and the philosophy of reality within the medium.
 His practice integrates political and cultural critique, drawing on his studies in philosophy, art history, and art theory, as well as his experiences living and traveling internationally.

 A passionate and community-focused educator, Philip has taught photography at the university level from introductory courses to advanced studies, including studio lighting, film and darkroom techniques, digital photography, and graduate portfolio development.
 He has led photography programs for teens at public libraries and has remained a dedicated mentor to many students throughout their artistic careers.
+In addition to his teaching, Philip serves on the Board of Directors for the Florida Museum of Photographic Arts (FMoPA) and for the Orange Technical College Photography Department, further advancing his commitment to supporting arts education and cultivating photographic excellence in the community.